 The Beatles recorded Abbey Road; 400,000 people converged for the Woodstock Music and Art Fair; Neil Armstrong walked on the moon; and the Boeing 747 made its initial test flight.
 Amid these revolutionary events, William “Bill” Ward Moseley left his position as a principal in a prominent Richmond, Virginia, architectural firm to establish his own practice in the city.

-James H. Hening, Jr., joined Bill as a second owner in 1971, at which time the firm became known as Moseley-Hening Associates, or MHA.
-Throughout the 1970s and 1980s, MHA’s work included numerous and diverse building types ranging from private residences to schools, commercial buildings, government and military facilities, and more.
+James H. Hening Jr. joined Bill as a second owner, at which time the firm became Moseley-Hening Associates (MHA).
+Throughout the 1970s and 1980s, MHA’s portfolio of work expanded to include private residences, schools, commercial buildings, government, and military facilities.